-Bernard E. Harcourt is a contemporary critical theorist, advocate, and the author most recently of Critique & Praxis: A Critical Philosophy of Illusions, Values, and Action (Columbia, 2020) and of The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018).
+Bernard E. Harcourt is a contemporary critical theorist, legal advocate, and the author most recently of Critique & Praxis: A Critical Philosophy of Illusions, Values, and Action (Columbia, 2020) and of The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018).
 He is the Isidor and Seville Sulzbacher Professor of Law and Professor of Political Science at Columbia University, and a directeur d’études (chaired professor) at the École des Hautes Études en Sciences Sociales in Paris.

 Intersecting contemporary critical, social, and political theory, Harcourt’s writings examine different modes of governing in our punitive and surveillance society, especially in the post 9/11 period and the digital age.
 He traces what he calls the birth of an “expository society” and our recent turn in the United States to the paradigm of counterinsurgency warfare as a mode of governing.
 He is the author, recently, of Exposed: Desire and Disobedience in the Digital Age (Harvard 2015), The Illusion of Free Markets: Punishment and the Myth of Natural Order (Harvard 2011), and Occupy: Three Inquiries in Disobedience with Michael Taussig and W.J.T.
 Mitchell (Chicago 2013).
 Earlier books include Against Prediction: Profiling, Policing and Punishing in an Actuarial Age (Chicago 2007), Language of the Gun: Youth, Crime, and Public Policy (Chicago 2005), and Illusion of Order: The False Promise Of Broken Windows Policing (Harvard 2001).